georgebrianb/react-projects/README.md

-This repository is a compliation of all the projects done while following John Smilga's React Course!
+This repository is a compilation of all the projects done while following John Smilga's React Course!

 # React Projects